itsweliton/generaptor/README.md

 In the future:
 - Be able to pass custom components, so customizability would be easier
 - Be able to customize the structure from schema
+- Conditional Rendering, in accords with determined option, something different should render